 Year of call: 2013 (Hong Kong)

-LC has a civil practice with a focus on contentious probate, land, commercial litigation and personal injuries.
+LC has a civil practice with a focus on probate, land, commercial and personal injuries.

-LC has a civil practice with a focus on contentious probate, land, commercial litigation and personal injuries.
-His clients include executors, beneficiaries, investor funds, fund managers, listed companies, insurance companies and telecom operators.
-He also works frequently with law firms and law costs draftsman on taxation under the Legal Practioner Ordinance (Cap.
-159).
-He appears regularly in the High Court and is experienced in working with London silk.
+LC has a civil practice with a focus on probate, land, commercial litigation and personal injuries.
+His clients include investment funds, listed companies, high net-worth individuals, administrators, beneficiaries, insurance companies and telecom operators.
+He appears regularly in the High Court, including the Court of Appeal (both led and on his own) and has experience in working with overseas counsel.

-Apart from his busy civil practice, LC is engaged in disciplinary and tribunal hearings in all capacities, including the chairman, legal advisor, counsel for the Government and professionals.
+Aside from his busy civil practice, LC is engaged in disciplinary and tribunal hearings in all capacities, including the Chairman, legal adviser, counsel for the Government and professionals.

 |Office:||+852 2866 8233|